|1||Sicamous, British Columbia|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Chilliwack air is currently 0 times above the WHO annual air quality guideline value
+PM2.5 concentration in Chilliwack is currently 3.6 times the WHO annual air quality guideline value

 Good 8 US AQI

 Good 10 US AQI

 |Friday, Dec 9|

 |Monday, Dec 12|

 Interested in hourly forecast?
 Get the app

 Chilliwack is a city in the Canadian province of British Columbia and is located 102 kilometers east of Vancouver just off the Trans-Canada Highway.
 It used to have a thriving agricultural community but recently it has developed more as a suburb.
 According to a census conducted in 2016, the population was estimated to be approximately 84,000 people, rising to 101,500 when the metro area is also included.